MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/redhat/jboss-eap-on-azure-migration.md

 ms.date: 06/08/2021
 ---

-# How to Migrate Java Applications to JBoss EAP on Azure VM and VMSS
+# How to migrate Java applications to JBoss EAP on Azure VMs and virtual machine scale sets

 This guide provides information on how to migrate your enterprise Java applications on [Red Hat JBoss Enterprise Application Platform (EAP)](https://www.redhat.com/en/technologies/jboss-middleware/application-platform) from a traditional on-premises server to Azure Red Hat Enterprise Linux (RHEL) Virtual Machines (VM) and VM Scale Sets (VMSS) if your cloud strategy is to "Lift and Shift" Java applications as-is.
 However, if you want to "Lift and Optimize" then alternatively you can migrate your containerized applications to [Azure Red Hat OpenShift (ARO)](https://azure.microsoft.com/services/openshift/) with JBoss EAP images from the Red Hat Gallery, or drop your Java app code directly into a JBoss EAP on Azure App Service instance.

-## Best practice starting with Azure Marketplace offers and Quickstarts
+## Best practice starting with Azure marketplace offers and quickstarts

 Red Hat and Microsoft have partnered to bring a set of [JBoss EAP on Azure Marketplace offer](https://aka.ms/AMP-JBoss-EAP) to provide a solid starting point for migrating to Azure.
 Consult the documentation for a list of offer and plans and select the one that most closely matches your existing deployment.
 Check out the article on [JBoss EAP on Azure Best Practices](https://docs.microsoft.com/azure/virtual-machines/workloads/redhat/jboss-eap-azure-best-practices/)

 If none of the existing offers is a good starting point, you can manually reproduce the deployment using Azure VM and other available resources.
 For more information, see [What is IaaS](https://azure.microsoft.com/overview/what-is-iaas/)?

-**Azure Marketplace Offers**
+### Azure marketplace offers

 Red Hat in partnership with Microsoft has published the following offerings in Azure Marketplace.
 You can access these offers from the [Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/) or from the [Azure Portal](https://azure.microsoft.com/features/azure-portal/).
 Check out the article on how to [Deploy Red Hat JBoss EAP on Azure VM and VM Scale Sets Using the Azure Marketplace Offer](https://docs.microsoft.com/azure/virtual-machines/workloads/redhat/jboss-eap-azure-marketplace/) for more details.